 Spirit Energies of Farm Animals: Which One Is Your Animal Totem?

-Indigenous people believe that animals have spiritual lessons to teach us.
+Animals have spiritual lessons to teach us.

 Many animals (including birds, insects, and even mythical creatures) possess a unique archetypal energy imbued with certain characteristics, gifts, and challenges.
 When we are drawn to a certain animal, we are drawn to the particular wisdom of that animal.